PEP 803 – Stable ABI for Free-Threaded Builds

 New Export Hook (PEP 793)

-A new entry point for C extension modules) to be
+A new entry point for C extension modules), which was accepted for Python

 Runtime ABI checks